clojure-emacs/cider/doc/troubleshooting.md

     your.namespace> (ns cider.nrepl.middleware.util.instrument)
     cider.nrepl.middleware.util.instrument> (def verbose-debug true)

-This will cause cider to print extensive information on the REPL buffer when you try to debug an expression (e.g., with <kbd>C-u C-M-x</kbd>).
+This will cause CIDER to print extensive information to the REPL buffer when you try to debug an expression (e.g., with <kbd>C-u C-M-x</kbd>).
 [File an issue](https://github.com/clojure-emacs/cider-repl/issues/new) and copy this information.

-## Debugging freezes & lock ups
+## Debugging freezes & lock-ups

 Sometimes a CIDER command might hang for a while (e.g. due to a bug or a configuration issue).
 Such problems are super annoying, but are relatively easy